geniusserg/Test/README.md

-Test repository iz for learning.
+This test repository iz for learning.